 Debt can sneak up on people in many scenarios.
 Most people do not plan on falling deep into debt yet many find themselves in this position.
 Being aware of the various debt traps that can lead to this outcome might help you avoid falling into debt yourself.
-However, if the debt is overtaking your finances, you may want to talk to a Kingsport bankruptcy lawyer about how to escape debt through bankruptcy.
+However, if the debt is overtaking your finances, you may want to talk to a Chattanooga bankruptcy lawyer about how to escape debt through bankruptcy.

 TYPES OF DEBT TRAPS

 Falling into debt is often a cycle of spending money and then trying to pay off the debt by spending which requires more spending.
 This can become what feels like an endless cycle of spending money and owing more debt.
 A debt trap cycle happens when people spend more money than their income and borrow against credit to spend more.